-All UCI courses will be remote for spring quarter.
-To help BioSci faculty transition and succeed in an online environment, we’ve created this page as a resource that will be updated continually throughout the quarter as new information is available.
+Most classes for fall quarter 2020 will be offered remotely, either as the only option or a complement to in-person instruction.
+To help BioSci faculty succeed in an online environment, we’ve created this page as a resource that will be updated continually as new information is available.
 There are a variety of tips, tools, and best practices to make the remote learning environment successful for both you and your students.
 Below, we have included information on technological needs, as well as instructional suggestions and resources.

 Remote Teaching Resources